sekvy/compose-web-canvas-utils/README.md

 # compose-web-canvas-utils
-Some utility functions and models for a compose for web (canvas)
+Some utility functions and model for a compose for web (canvas)